espressif/esp-idf/docs/en/api-guides/linker-script-generation.rst

 """"""""""""""""""""

 Suppose the entirety of ``my_src1.o`` is performance-critical, so it is desirable to place it in RAM.
 On the other hand, the entirety of ``my_src2.o`` contains symbols needed coming out of deep sleep, so it needs to be put under RTC memory.
-In the the linker fragment file, we can write:
+In the linker fragment file, we can write:

 .. code-block:: none